-Table 10: SWOT Analys is in Trade and Transit Facilitation Procedures STRENGHTS WTO membership since 1998; Membership of various regional and international organisations (CIS, OEC, OSJD, UNECE, UN ESCATO); The implementation of the CAREC Transportation and Trade Promotion Strategy (Simplification and Harmonization of Customs Procedures in the CAREC Region); The law "On Public/Private Partnership"; The availability of bilateral transportation and customs relations with LOGMOS beneficiary countries.
-The implementation of the single-counter principle and the prior e-notification in international checkpoints.
+STRENGTHS WTO membership since 1998.
+Member of various regional and international organisations (CIS, OEC, OSJD, UNECE, UN ESCATO).
+The implementation of the CAREC Transportation and Promotion Strategy (Simplification and Harmonisation of Customs Procedures in the CAREC Region).
+The law "On Public/Private Partnership".
+The availability of bilateral transportation and customs relations with LOGMOS beneficiary countries.
+The implementation of the single-counter principle and prior e-notification at international checkpoints.
 The implementation of the pilot project at Ak-Zhol checkpoint; the e-registration implemented in Dostuk and Chaldybar checkpoints.
-The programme of the upgrade of ICT of customs services, the development of a single automated information system.
-KyrgyzASMAP has been officially appointed as the organisation in charge of the Carnet TIR issue and guarantee organisation for Kyrgyzstan.
+The ICT upgrade programme for customs services; the development of a single automated information system.
+AIRRO-KY has been officially appointed as the organisation in charge of the Carnet TIR issue and guarantee organisation for Kyrgyzstan.
 WEAKNESSES (BARRIERS) No law on transit.

 Limited intra-regional and transit trade.
 The imports/exports and transit via Kyrgyzstan are characterised by lots of red tape, a large number of documents, and widespread corruption.
 There is no efficient control over imports and exports.
 This situation results in the lack of reliable and detailed data on imports/exports and the volumes of transit across the country.
 The border checkpoints in Kyrgyzstan are not properly equipped with the required IT infrastructure and control equipment.
 The insufficient interaction among various state authorities.
 It results in considerable time losses and high costs for importers and exporters in border checkpoints.

-Non-constructive border trade policy pursued by

-Uzbekistan; Lack of the opportunity for the preliminary submission of electronic import and export declarations.
+Non-constructive border trade policy pursued by Uzbekistan; Lack of the opportunity for the preliminary submission of electronic import and export declarations.
 OPPORTUNITIES Adoption of the law on transit.
-The planned construction of the China - Kyrgyzstan - Uzbekistan trunk railway and the rehabilitation of 6 roads representing international corridors.
+The planned construction of infrastructure projects such as the China-Kyrgyzstan-Uzbekistan trunk railway or the North-South railway and the rehabilitation of 6 roads representing international corridors.
 The implementation of IT solutions for the preliminary import and export declaration, and the electronic information exchange.
 The accession to the Customs Union and, later, the EurAsEC.
-The implementation of the Osh logistical centre pilot project capable of servicing the entire Fergana Valley subject to the political support.
-THREATS The disintegrated road and railroad network; the deterioration of the transportation infrastructure.
-The political turbulence in Kyrgyzstan, the possible resignation of the government that has worked for less than a year; the lack of opportunities for the focused implementation of reforms.
-The lack of stability in relations with Uzbekistan
+The implementation of the Osh logistical centre pilot project capable of servicing the entire Fergana Valley, subject to political support.
+THREATS The disintegrated road and railroad network; the deterioration of transportation infrastructure.
+The political turbulence in Kyrgyzstan; the lack of opportunities for the focused implementation of reforms.
+The lack of stability in relations with Uzbekistan.

-7 PILOT PROJECTS SELECTED FOR MOS I AND ILC PROJECTS
+PILOT PROJECTS SELECTED FOR MOS I AND ILC PROJECTS

-To answer the existing challenges for MOS and ILC promotion, two TRACECA projects made a pre-screening for potential pilot projects.
-The pre-screening was based on the multi criteria analysis of proposed pilot, which helped to narrow down the pilot projects list.
+To address the existing challenges for MOS and ILC promotion, two TRACECA projects ran a pre-screening for potential pilot projects.
+The pre-screening was based on the multi-criteria analysis of the proposed pilot, which helped to narrow down the pilot projects list.

-The list of retained pilot included the following projects:
+The list of retained pilots included the following projects: